 Community Response Unit

 In 2010, the Addison Police Department implemented a division within the Police Department called the Community Response Unit (CRU).
-CRU consists of a Deputy Chief, a Sergeant and a part-time Officer.
+CRU consists of a part-time Officer who works under the direction of a Sergeant and the Deputy Chief of Field Services.
 CRU was created to solve problems that arise in the community.
 They address various issues ranging from gang and narcotic crimes to tenant issues at rental properties.
-CRU works closely with the Village of Addison's Community Development Department to address quality of life issues within the Village.
+CRU works closely with the Village of Addison's Community Development Department to address quality-of-life issues within the Village.
 They monitor these issues to ensure that neglected properties or other nuisances within the Village of Addison are addressed.

 The CRU's primary objective is to administer the Crime Free Multi-Housing Program by educating rental property owners on ways to keep drugs and other illegal activity off their property and by forging positive relationships with property owners.
 This program was instituted by the Village of Addison on May 1, 2009, and it is a requirement for all property owners to attend the Crime Free Multi-Housing Class (Village Ordinance, Chapter 10, Section 10-84).
 This class consists of police personnel teaching property owners about the Village ordinances, how to screen potential tenants, ways to make their property less susceptible to crime, and educating them on the current gang and drug trends.